 A bad representation of the thousands of raptors that were migrating over our heads.

 A visit to El Roble wetlands: Although local ornithologists seem to refer to this place as the Humedal Medio Queso (literally half cheese wetlands), locals call it El Roble.
 They go there to fish on weekends.
 We went there to see birds for an hour and it was pretty darn awesome.
 We saw more Lesser Yellow-headed Vultures, a distant Northern Harrier (good bird in Costa Rica), and two more Pinnated Bitterns!
-To get there, take the road past the Los Chiles that heads to the east but once you get to the wetlands, don’t drive into the Medio Queso river!
+To get there, take the road at the Los Chiles airport that heads to the east.
+If I recall correctly, this gravel road is on the south side of the airport.
+Once you get to the wetlands, don’t drive into the Medio Queso river!
 The road simply ends and starts up again on the other side of the river because they have yet to put in a bridge.

 Another super sweet Pinnated Bittern!